(For a downloadable pdf of this document,).

 Q: Where do I send my letters of recommendation?

-A: Letters of recommendation are now uploaded electronically.
-On the application, you will be asked to provide a current email address for each of your recommenders.
-Once you provide a valid email address, the application system will generate an email to each of your recommenders explaining the process and how to upload the letter they write on your behalf.
+A: Letters of recommendation are uploaded electronically.
+On the application, you will be asked to provide a current email address for each of your references.
+Once you provide a valid email address, the application system will generate an email to each of your references explaining the process and how to upload the letter they write on your behalf.

 Q: When is the last date I can take the GRE to have the scores submitted to the department on time?

-A: In order to allow sufficient time for us to receive your GRE scores, please take the GRE no later than November 18.
+A: In order to allow sufficient time for us to receive your GRE scores, please take the GRE by the end of November.

 Q: What is the school code for the GRE?